qiang2100/ParaLS_legacy/README.md

 * Python version >= 3.8
 * For training new models, you'll also need an NVIDIA GPU and [NCCL](https://github.com/NVIDIA/nccl)

+## Step 1: Downlaod the pretrained paraphraser modeling

+You need to download the paraphraser from [here](https://drive.google.com/file/d/1o5fUGJnTxMe9ASQWTxIlbWmbEqN_RQ6D/view?usp=sharing), and put it into folder "checkpoints/⁨para⁩/transformer/⁩"

+## Step 2:

 # Citation